Spinal Compression Fractures Q & A

 You can live with a spinal compression fracture for years before symptoms develop, but when they do, you’ll feel pain, or you’ll notice a “hunchback” deformity.
-The doctors at Vascular Health Institute in Dallas, TX can work with your primary care physician to develop a customized treatment plan to get you back on the road to comfort and health.
+Vascular Health Institute can work with your primary care physician to develop a customized treatment plan to get you back on the road to comfort and health.
 If you have questions or would like to schedule an appointment, call us or use online scheduling tool.

 A spinal compression fracture occurs when the vertebral body, or center portion of the vertebra, is so weak it collapses.
 Although compression fractures can occur anywhere in your spine, they typically develop in the middle of the spine, or toward the lower back.
 The most common type of compression fracture is called a wedge fracture.
 The vertebral body tends to collapse in the front but not in the back, creating a wedge shape.